Sports Injury Physiotherapy

 Stage 3: Return-to-sport reconditioning

-Return-to-sport work bridges gym rehab into real sport.
+Return-to-sport work bridges gym rehabilitation into real sport.
 Runners may progress through a graded running plan.
 Field sport athletes often build acceleration, deceleration, and change-of-direction tolerance under fatigue.
 Overhead athletes may follow a graded throwing or lifting plan.
+For more on progression decisions, see our Return to Sport Testing Guide.

 People also ask: should I rest or keep training with a sports injury?

-Many injuries improve with relative rest rather than full rest.
-That usually means keeping fitness work that does not flare symptoms, while you rebuild capacity in the injured area.
-An expert assessment can help you decide what to stop, what to modify, and what to keep so you stay active without feeding the problem.
+Many sports injuries improve with relative rest rather than complete rest.
+That usually means modifying painful training while keeping safe exercise, strength work, or fitness going where possible.
+A thorough assessment can help decide what to stop, what to change, and what you can safely continue.

 Common injuries we help manage